 At some point, you or someone you know will find themselves in the unfortunate situation of contending with a clogged kitchen sink drain that's too tough for drain cleaner.
-In a city like Lakeland that already has more than 38 lakes, the last thing anyone wants is one more body of water in their kitchen.

 Before getting on the wire with your local Roto-Rooter, here are a few first steps to take when you get a clog.